Emergency checklist for caregivers: What information to give your nanny or babysitter

-When your newborn is lying peacefully in her bassinet, it's hard to imagine that you -- or your babysitter or nanny -- may ever need to take this child to the emergency room for a broken finger, an acute asthma attack, an injury from a car accident, or other crisis.
+When your newborn is lying peacefully in their bassinet, it's hard to imagine that you — or your babysitter or nanny — may ever need to take this child to the emergency room for a broken finger, an acute asthma attack, an injury from a car accident or other crisis or injury.
 But just in case the unwished-for crisis occurs, you want to make sure you and your child care providers are prepared for it.
 That means consolidating all of the important must-know information in one place; namely, in a child care safety checklist.

 We've pulled together a list of the 10 most important pieces of information you or your nanny or babysitter will need to have in the event that your child has a medical emergency.

 And scroll down for a handy printout of our first-day babysitter checklist that you can fill in and have waiting for your child care provider.